llvm/torch-mlir/docs/development.md

 ##### ...with LLVM "in-tree"

-The following command generates configuration files to build the project *in-tree*, that is, using llvm/llvm-project as the main build.
-This will build LLVM as well as torch-mlir and its subprojects.

 ```shell
 cmake -GNinja -Bbuild \
   `# Enables "--debug" and "--debug-only" flags for the "torch-mlir-opt" tool` \